 Emerald Publishing Limited (Emerald) is committed to protecting your personal information.
 This privacy notice explains how we use and share your personal information and your rights in relation to this.
 Personal information means any information about an individual from which that person can be identified.

 In this notice, references to ‘we’ or ‘us’ means Emerald and our group companies from time to time.
 More information about our group companies can be found on the Emerald Group website.
 References to ‘you’ means anyone using our websites, products or services whose personal data, contact details or other information is provided to us.

-Information that we gather about you may include your name, address, telephone number, email address, IP address and any other unique means of identification or bespoke data shared with us (including but not limited to organization, role, affiliations, department, education and skills, sector or industry, financial and pay details, geographic location, social media accounts, preferences or purchase history) and your online behaviours and interactions with our websites or products.
+We will only use your personal information as the law allows us to.
+The categories of personal information that we use include identity and contact data such as names, titles and other identifiers together with address, email address and telephone numbers.
+We may also use any other unique means of identification or bespoke data shared with us (including but not limited to organisation, role, affiliations, department, education and skills, sector or industry, financial and pay details, geographic location, social media accounts, preferences or purchase history) and your online behaviours and interactions with our websites and products.